housecurve/housecurve.github.io/HELP.md

 1. Tap **Measure** to start measurement process.
 HouseCurve will play a test signal through the audio system and measure the frequency response.
 This process will take a few seconds.
 1. Adjust volume as needed to obtain successful measurements.
 Ideally, measurements should be taken at a normal listening level.
 Excessive volume levels may degrade accuracy and may increase risk of damage to hearing and/or equipment.
 1. Measurements are displayed in green, the reference curve is displayed in yellow with a +/- 3 dB band.
 When tuning the audio system, the goal is to get the average measurement within the reference band.
 1. Tap plot to show cursor, move with finger, tap again to hide.
-Plot cursor shows adjustment needed to hit reference curve at selected frequency.
+The cursor shows adjustment needed to match reference curve at selected frequency.
 1. Collect additional measurements by tapping **Measure** again.
 1. To clear the measurements, tap **Reset**.